-This week, I thought I might introduce you to some of my short stories.
-I’m a novelist at heart.
+While I’ve written several short stories, I’m a novelist at heart.
 Many of my story ideas don’t even stop at one volume but sweep into sagas.
 But every now and then an idea occurs to me that’s a little gem.
 I hope I’ve polished these gems until they shine for you.

 In one of my writing classes, we were asked to write a modern fairy tale.
 When I was young, my favourite story book was called something like The Big Book of Princesses.
 I loved those stories, but I couldn’t actually relate to those pretty, blonde princesses, so I wrote The Beautiful Princess for little girls just like me.